Medically Reviewed By: Aaron Horn, LMFT, MA

 Do psychologists actually help?

-Most people who seek treatment from a psychologist, counselor, or therapist report that the treatment does, in fact, help.
+From the history of psychology till date, psychologists emphasized that those who seek treatment from a psychologist, counselor, or therapist report that the treatment does, in fact, help.
 People seek help from psychologists and other mental health professionals for any number of reasons.
 In most cases, the psychologist will start with a consultation, no matter what kind of issue you’re seeking help for.
 During this consultation, the psychologist will ask pointed and specific questions about the issues that you’re seeking help for.
 Then, based on your answers, the psychologist will be able to recommend a course of treatment.

 Remember, if you’re looking for a psychologist to help, it will take time to see the effects of the treatment.
-It usually takes several sessions before those seeking help report actual improvement in their situation, or at least in their perception of the situation.
+It usually takes several sessions before those seeking help reports actual improvement in their situation, or at least in their perception of the situation.
 Patience is key when it comes to seeking help from a psychologist.